 High total and LDL (the bad) cholesterol levels can be lowered by exercising and by quitting smoking as well as by reducing the amount of fat in the diet.
-Drugs that lower levels of total and LDL cholesterol in the blood ( lipid-lowering drugs Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ) may be used.
+Drugs that lower levels of total and LDL cholesterol in the blood (lipid-lowering drugs Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ) may be used.
 The benefits of lowering cholesterol levels are greatest in people with other risk factors, such as smoking, high blood pressure, obesity, and physical inactivity.

 Increasing the level of HDL (the good) cholesterol also helps reduce the risk of coronary artery disease.
 The same lifestyle changes that lower total and LDL cholesterol levels can help increase HDL cholesterol levels.
 Certain drugs can also increase HDL levels, but it is not clear whether using drugs to increase HDL levels is helpful.
 For people who are overweight, losing weight can also help.

 Good control of diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more reduces the risk of some complications of diabetes, but the effects of such control on the development of coronary artery disease are less clear.
+Symptoms of diabetes may... read more reduces the risk of some complications of diabetes, but the effects of such control on the development of coronary artery disease are less clear.
 Good control of diabetes may also reduce the risk of complications of coronary artery disease.

 Doctors try to do three things for people with coronary artery disease.
 They try to